EECS3311F24/project-flashforge/doc/sprint2/Docs/Standup.md

-﻿## [October 18, 2024] - Sprint 1 Standup 1
+﻿**[November 6th, 2024] - Sprint 2 Standup 1**

-**Tamjeed Shariff:**
+Tamjeed Shariff:

 What did you work on since the last standup?

-Ans: Worked on adding pre-made cards to the database.
+Ans: Cleaning up and fixing backend integration from last sprint.

 What do you commit to next?

-Ans: Finish adding cards.
+Ans: Backend implementation of upcoming user stories starting with decks.

 When do you think you'll be done?

 Ans: By next standup.

 Do you have any blockers?

 Ans: Not currently.

-**Oluwasegun Oroge:**
+Mame Mor Mbacke:

 What did you work on since the last standup?

-Ans: Worked on website user interface design
+Ans: : Worked on flashcard shuffle function and added card number visibility in deck to make it visually easier for users to understand how long a deck is, and how far into a deck they are.

 What do you commit to next?

-Ans: Completing website interface design
+Ans: Implementing a stopwatch and timer feature so the deck page has more usable features .

 When do you think you'll be done?

+Ans: By the next standup.

+Do you have any blockers?

+Ans: Not at the moment.

+Oluwasegun Oroge:

+What did you work on since the last standup?

+Ans: Assisted with flashcard shuffle function and cleaning and fixing frontend integration from last sprint.

+What do you commit to next?

+Ans: Working on timer feature.

+When do you think you'll be done?

 Ans: Before next standup

 Do you have any blockers?

 Ans: Not at the moment

-**Leroy-David Musa:**
+Leroy-David Musa:

 What did you work on since the last standup?

-Ans: Implemented the initial website structure and set up the backend with MongoDB.
+Ans: Assisted with cleaning up and fixing backend integration from the last sprint.

 What do you commit to next?

-Ans: Finalize the website structure and continue building out backend functionality.
+Ans: Supporting backend implementation of upcoming user stories, starting with decks.

 When do you think you'll be done?

 Ans: By the next stand-up.

 Do you have any blockers?

 Ans: Not currently.

-**Mame Mor Mbacke:**
+**[November 9th, 2024] - Sprint 2 Standup 2**

+Tamjeed Shariff:

 What did you work on since the last standup?

-Ans: Worked on flashcard flip functionality
+Ans: Backend implementation of upcoming user stories with decks.

 What do you commit to next?

-Ans: Work on website interface design
+Ans: Backend implementation of setting page.

 When do you think you'll be done?

-Ans: By the next standup
+Ans: By next stand-up.

 Do you have any blockers?

-Ans: Not at the moment
+Ans: Not currently.

-## [October 24, 2024] - Sprint 1 Standup 2

-**Tamjeed Shariff:**
+Mame Mor Mbacke:

 What did you work on since the last standup?

-Ans: Finished adding pre-made cards
+Ans: Completed stopwatch timer and quiz timer button functionality, timers appear only after button press.

 What do you commit to next?

-Ans: Login functionality
+Ans: Implementing course preference settings which change on a user-by-user basis.

 When do you think you'll be done?

-Ans: By next stand-up
+Ans: By the next standup

 Do you have any blockers?

-Ans: Not currently
+Ans: Not at the moment

-**Oluwasegun Oroge:**
+Oluwasegun Oroge:

 What did you work on since the last standup?

-Ans: Completed the website interface design
+Ans: Assisted with the stopwatch timer and quiz timer button functionality.

 What do you commit to next?

-Ans: Fixing website navigation issues
+Ans: Working on the course preference settings.

 When do you think you'll be done?

 Ans: By the next standup

 Do you have any blockers?

-Ans: I had some problems maintaining the colour theme of the website on all the pages

-**Leroy-David Musa:**
+Ans: Not at the moment.

+Leroy-David Musa:

 What did you work on since the last standup?

-Ans: Finished building the website structure and connected the backend to MongoDB.
+Ans: Assisted with the backend implementation of user stories related to decks.

 What do you commit to next?

-Ans: Start working on dark mode and light mode theme functionality.
+Ans: Supporting the backend implementation of the settings page.

 When do you think you'll be done?

 Ans: By the next stand-up.

 Do you have any blockers?

 Ans: Not currently.

-**Mame Mor Mbacke:**
+**[November 13 , 2024] - Sprint 2 Standup 3**

+Tamjeed Shariff:

 What did you work on since the last standup?

-Ans: Worked on sidebar interface for website
+Ans: Backend implementation of setting page.

 What do you commit to next?

-Ans: Improving website navigation
+Ans: Backend implementation of creating decks

 When do you think you'll be done?

-Ans: By the next standup
+Ans: During Sprint 3.

 Do you have any blockers?

-Ans: Ran into some bugs while going from deck tab to settings tab

-## [October 31 , 2024] - Sprint 1 Standup 3

-**Tamjeed Shariff:**
+Ans: Not currently

+Mame Mor Mbacke:

 What did you work on since the last standup?

-Ans: Finished implementing login
+Ans: Implemented course preference settings on the settings page for more personalized home page recommendations

 What do you commit to next?

-Ans: Sprint 2 deadlines
+Ans: Expanding on the quiz feature by adding multiple choice questions and a correct answer.

 When do you think you'll be done?

-Ans: By next stand-up
+Ans: By the beginning of sprint 3

 Do you have any blockers?

-Ans: Not currently
+Ans: Not at the moment
-**

-**Oluwasegun Oroge:**
+Oluwasegun Oroge:

 What did you work on since the last standup?

-Ans: Fixed website navigation issues
+Ans: Assisted in implementaton of the course preference settings on the settings page.

 What do you commit to next?

-Ans: Prepare for sprint 2 and take notes on how the front end could be better.
+Ans: Multiple choize quizzes.

 When do you think you'll be done?

 Ans: By the next stand-up

 Do you have any blockers?

 Ans: Not at the moment

-**Leroy-David Musa:**
+Leroy-David Musa:

 What did you work on since the last standup?

-Ans: Completed the dark theme and light theme functionality, allowing users to switch between the two.
+Ans: Assisted with the backend implementation of the settings page.

 What do you commit to next?

-Ans: Prepare for Sprint 2 tasks and review any outstanding requirements for Sprint 1.
+Ans: Supporting the backend implementation of creating decks.

 When do you think you'll be done?

-Ans: By the next stand-up.
+Ans: During Sprint 3.

 Do you have any blockers?

 Ans: Not currently.

-**Mame Mor Mbacke:**

-What did you work on since the last standup?

-Ans: Fixed website navigation issues

-What do you commit to next?

-Ans: Prepare for sprint 2 and complete prioritized features based on Trello organization

-When do you think you'll be done?

-Ans: By the next standup

-Do you have any blockers?

-Ans: Not at the moment